 OPPOSITIONS IN THE USE OF MOBILE HEALTH

-Every technological innovation is bearer of changes and inevitably brings with it a certain degree of mistrust.
+Every technological innovation is bearer of changes and brings with it a certain degree of mistrust.
 The main problems encountered are the doubts related to the data protection and the difficulty in using mobile devices.

 To overcome these oppositions, it is necessary that all stakeholders of the health system, institutional bodies, health system, companies, doctors and patients, converge in the same direction.
 The common goal must be selecting the best tools for mobile health, establish guidelines for the management of sensitive data and create real protocols and care models.

 Currently, most digital healthcare technologies are limited to single services such as the confirmation of an appointment via SMS, the sending of medical reports via email and the use of wearable apps and devices that monitor individual parameters.
 There are specific apps that can measure and track some parameters like blood glucose and arterial pressure, as well as physical activity in general.
-The great potential of mobile technology in the health field, however, does not seem to be enough for an organisational and administrative update: in fact, the reduction of costs and the implementation of adequate tools should go hand in hand with an adequate training of the health professionals.

-E-HEALTH AND M-HEALTH: NEW
+E-HEALTH AND M-HEALTH: NEW OPPORTUNITIES

 The reduction in the costs of health spending is certainly one of the most important points in favour of m-Health.
 It enables patients to easily access online health services and to make the delivery of health services more efficient, allowing the performance of remote services, such as constant monitoring, prescription of drugs or analysis and control visits.
 This is a crucial aspect especially for nations that have very long-life expectancies and where healthcare spending for older people has a high cost.